symfony/ux/README.md

 Symfony UX Turbo allow having the same user experience as with [Single Page Apps](https://en.wikipedia.org/wiki/Single-page_application) but without having to write a single line of JavaScript!

-Symfony UX Turbo also integrates with [Symfony Mercure](https://symfony.com/doc/current/mercure.html) to DOM changes to all currently connected users!
+Symfony UX Turbo also integrates with [Symfony Mercure](https://symfony.com/doc/current/mercure.html) to broadcast DOM changes to  all currently connected users!

 You're in a hurry?
 Take a look to [the chat example](#sending-async-changes-using-mercure-a-chat) to discover the full potential of Symfony UX Turbo.

 ## Installation